shirabiton/shirabiton/README.md

 As part of a team of 20 programmers, I have mainly specialized in version control tools like Git and GitHub.<br>
 I worked there primarily with C# for backend development and Angular for frontend, using SQL Server as a database.<br><br>

-In addition to my technical work, I had the opportunity to assist students at the educational institution where I studied with their projects in Java and React.<br>
+In addition to my technical work, I had the opportunity to assist students at the educational institution where I studied with their projects in Java and React.
 It was gratifying to guide them through challenges and see their progress.
 This experience strengthened my training and teamwork skills.